U.S., Taliban deal will not stop attacks on Afghan forces, Taliban say

 Two diplomatic sources with knowledge of the ninth round of talks in Qatar said they expected an agreement to be finalised this week, enabling the U.S. to pull out about 50% of its forces.

-An end to the fighting between the Taliban ad Afghan government forces would have to be negotiated separately, they said.
+An end to the fighting between the Taliban and Afghan government forces would have to be negotiated separately, they said.

 “A ceasefire between the Afghan forces and the Taliban requires a separate agreement and deliberations are yet to begin,” said one diplomat who has been monitoring the negotiations in Qatar.